 Whether you are an active person or not, everyone has experienced a muscle cramp at some point in their life.
-While these are typically brief annoyances, for athletes or for those who regularly suffer from muscle cramps, it is important to understand how and why they occur, and some of the best ways to naturally treat them.
+While these are typically brief annoyances, for athletes or for those who regularly suffer from cramps, it is important to understand some of the best ways to naturally treat them.

 If you want to eliminate muscle cramps quickly, one of the best topical applications comes in the form of wintergreen oil.
-If you spread this oil over your skin and allow it to soak into the skin, the active ingredients will soak into the skin and positively impact pain and inflammation of the muscle, helping the cramp to unwind.
-Use this oil sparingly, as it is quite powerful, but very effective.
+If you spread this oil over your skin and allow it to soak into the skin, the active ingredients will positively impact pain and inflammation of the muscle, helping the cramp to unwind.
+Use this oil sparingly, as it is quite powerful but very effective.

-Apple Cider Vinegar: Apple cider vinegar has many different benefits for the body, and is used for everything from improving the health of the skin to optimizing digestion.
+Apple cider vinegar has many different benefits for the body and is used for everything from improving the health of the skin to optimizing digestion.
 However, apple cider vinegar is also rich in potassium, which is essential for the release of muscle cramps.
 Potassium is important for fluid balance and transfer within the body, so consuming apple cider vinegar in small quantities can boost the body’s ability to ease tension in those cramped muscles.

 Strong anti-inflammatory medications are often recommended for people who regularly suffer from muscle cramps, but another alternative is simply applying anti-inflammatory substances directly to the site of the cramp, such as clove oil.
 Not only do the active ingredients in clove oil lower the swelling in the affected tissues, but they are also analgesic in nature, thus reducing your pain.